xyzcoder/xyzcoder.github.io/_posts/2019-11-10-how-i-successfully-created-my-blog-and-maintaining-at-free-of-cost-using-jekyll-and-github-pages-part-2.md

 7. **Assets**
 8. **Static Files**

-These are the key aspects of jekyll for building a static site.
-Lets see each of them in detail.
+These are the key aspects of Jekyll for building a static site.
+Let's see each of them in detail.

 # Pages
 Pages are basic building blocks for content.
 Some examples of Pages in blogging perspective are "About Me", "Contact Us", "Areas Of Interest".
 If you see these pages are independent and doesnt actually deal with actual blog content like posts.